opennms-forge/onms-k8s-poc/README.md

 * When using Cloud Resources, `az` for Azure, or `gcloud` for Google Cloud.

+* Optionally, have `minikube` installed for testing purposes.

 ### For Kubernetes

+* Use Kubernetes version 1.20 or newer.

 * All components on a single `namespace` represent a single OpenNMS environment or customer deployment or a single tenant.
 The name of the `namespace` will be used as:
   * Customer/Deployment identifier.